ElishaStaks/Elishagram-Clone/README.md

 # Elishagram

-Instagram clone (both client and server side) built mongoDB, express js, react ts, nodejs.
+Instagram clone (both client and server side) built with mongoDB, express js, react ts, nodejs.

 ## Note
 This repository will continue under development and I will continue to add more features to it.